envoyproxy/gateway/site/content/en/latest/tasks/observability/gateway-exported-metrics.md

 | `xds_stream_duration_seconds`       | How long a xds stream takes to finish.                        |
 | `xds_delta_stream_duration_seconds` | How long a xds delta stream takes to finish.                  |

-For xDS snapshot cache update and xDS stream connection status, each metrics includes `nodeID` label to identify the connection peer.
+For xDS snapshot cache update and xDS stream connection status, each metric includes `nodeID` label to identify the connection peer.
-For xDS stream connection status, each metrics also includes `streamID` label to identify the connection stream.
+For xDS stream connection status, each metric also includes `streamID` label to identify the connection stream.

 [prom-format]: https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format